tailscale/terraform-provider-tailscale/docs/resources/logstream_configuration.md

 - `destination_type` (String) The type of system to which logs are being streamed.
 - `log_type` (String) The type of log that is streamed to this endpoint.

+### Optional

+- `s3_access_key_id` (String) The S3 access key ID.
+Required if destination_type is s3 and s3_authentication_type is 'accesskey'.
+- `s3_authentication_type` (String) What type of authentication to use for S3.
+Required if destination_type is 's3'.
+Tailscale recommends using 'rolearn'.
+- `s3_bucket` (String) The S3 bucket name.
+Required if destination_type is 's3'.
+- `s3_external_id` (String) The AWS External ID that Tailscale supplies when authenticating using role-based authentication.
+Required if destination_type is 's3' and s3_authentication_type is 'rolearn'.
+This can be obtained via the tailscale_aws_external_id resource.
+- `s3_key_prefix` (String) An optional S3 key prefix to prepend to the auto-generated S3 key name.
+- `s3_region` (String) The region in which the S3 bucket is located.
+Required if destination_type is 's3'.
+- `s3_role_arn` (String) ARN of the AWS IAM role that Tailscale should assume when using role-based authentication.
+Required if destination_type is 's3' and s3_authentication_type is 'rolearn'.
+- `s3_secret_access_key` (String, Sensitive) The S3 secret access key.
+Required if destination_type is 's3' and s3_authentication_type is 'accesskey'.
-- `token` (String, Sensitive) The token/password with which log streams to this endpoint should be authenticated.
+- `token` (String, Sensitive) The token/password with which log streams to this endpoint should be authenticated, required unless destination_type is 's3'.
 - `url` (String) The URL to which log streams are being posted.

-### Optional
+If destination_type is 's3' and you want to use the official Amazon S3 endpoint, leave this empty.
 - `user` (String) The username with which log streams to this endpoint are authenticated.
 Only required if destination_type is 'elastic', defaults to 'user' if not set.

 ### Read-Only